- › Money and Currency

 9. Where do I dive while on holiday?
 Boat dives / shore?

-Only beach dives are done here on property up to about 40ft in depth.
+Only day time beach dives are done here on property up to about 30ft in depth.
 Boat dives can be arranged at an extra cost.
-Snorkelling is done on property however if you want to visit the rest of the dive sites on the Island, our Tour desk offers 1/2 day and whole day trips at additional cost.
+Snorkelling is done on property however if you want to visit the rest of the dive sites on the Island, we offer snorkel trips at an additional cost.

 10. Do I have to book any water sports?

 They can be booked, but it is not absolutely necessary.
 Weekly activities are provided.

 11. What type of engine does the boat have for water skiing?